naher94/interchange/_people/ernestbellamy.markdown

 graduation: 2018-05-15

 resume: "ernestBellamy.pdf"
-website: "linkedin.com/in/ernest-bellamy-47b01593"
+website: "issuu.com/ernestbellamy/docs/2018_portfolio "
-goal: To obtain a 2017 Summer Internship at an Urban Design or Landscape Urbanism firm located in a dynamic world city (in the U.S. or abroad), where I can expand upon my Architectural and Urban Design background in a professional setting while also using the city as an explorative laboratory for research.
+goal: To obtain a Full-time job at an Urban Design or Landscape Urbanism firm located in North America, which specializes in civic engagement projects that have greater social impact towards equity in communities.

 ---

-Ernest Bellamy is an Architectural and Urban Designer from Miami, FL.
-He graduated from the Illinois Institute of Technology in 2009 with a Bachelor of Architecture Degree concentrating in Urban Studies.
-Over the years Ernest has been involved with professional projects and proposals geared toward stitching the urban fabric in minority communities in Miami, and large and small scale Commercial redevelopments.
-Socially, Ernest has been an advocate for early childhood nurturement in Architecture, most recently being Co-Chair of AIA-Miami’s AIM (Architect’s-In-the-Making) Architecture Summer Camp.
+A 2017 ULI Hines Student Design Competition finalist, Ernest Bellamy is an Architectural and Urban Designer from Miami, FL.
+He graduated from the Illinois Institute of Technology in 2009 with a Bachelor of Architecture degree concentrating in Urban Studies.
+Over the years Ernest has been involved with professional projects and proposals geared toward stitching the urban fabric in minority communities in Miami, and mixed scale Commercial redevelopments.
+Socially, Ernest has been an advocate for early childhood nurturement in Architecture serving as  Co-Chair of AIA-Miami’s AIM (Architect’s-In-the-Making) Architecture Summer Camp from 2015-16.
+At Carnegie Mellon, Ernest is a 2018 candidate for a Master of Urban Design degree.
-At Carnegie Mellon, Ernest is pursuing a Master of Urban Design degree while also pursuing Architecture licensure.
-Post-Graduation in 2018, Ernest aims to strengthen his acumen at a Landscape Urbanism or Urban Design firm that specializes in public projects.